 A few members of the Soul Style Crew, Guatemala’s reigning national b-boying champions, step front and center.
 The young boys in dark clothes move their bones to an imaginary beat accompanied by the sounds of the street.
 Their audience watches on as they dance.
 They perform a few whirls and twirls in the air to make sure they grab the attention of the people in the back.
 Once their 25-second long routine is done, they walk between the rows of cars to collect money from those willing to pay for the show.
-They get as much as they can before the traffic light turns green and head back to the sidewalk to wait for the next show.
+They get as much as they can before the traffic light turns green and forces them to head back to the sidewalk to wait for the next show.

 The social stigma and the lack of support don’t discourage the young dancers, however.

-“I dance because I like it”, explains Pira.
-“I could be working as a clerk somewhere like a store but I decided to do what I like.”
+“I dance because I like it,” explains Pira.
+“I could be working as a clerk somewhere like a store, but I decided to do what I like.”
 Before diving head first into his passion, Pira had a job as a cashier at a supermarket in order to support his wife and child.
-However, he claims he was never a great employee because he would often miss work to go to shows or dance practice.
+However, he claims that he was never a great employee because he would often miss work to go to shows or dance practice.
 “That caused some problems with my lady because she didn’t approve.
 It didn’t work out between us in the end, so now I just see my daughter whenever I get the chance.”

-“My ex-girlfriend also left me because of that”, Pika remarks.
+“My ex-girlfriend also left me because of that,” Pika remarks.
 “I told her I wanted to dance and she just wanted me to get a job… but I really just wanted to dance.
 She was all like ‘I do not see a good future with you’, so I said ‘cool, that’s your problem!’ and that was that.”
 He, however, sees situations such as that one as a bad but necessary part of the road to success.
-“Truth be told, you’ve gotta drop everything”, he says.
+“Truth be told, you’ve gotta drop everything,” he concludes.
 “Compromises with your family, education… sometimes you have to drop a lot of things to practice consistently.
 If you’re consistent, then you become good.
 If you become good, you’re gonna stand out.
-And if you stand out, you get noticed.”
+And if you stand out, you finally get noticed.”